SHI-Yu-Zhe/bayesian-generalization-complexity/README.md

 |  |  +-- n01440764
 |  |  +-- ...
 ```
 The `acre` dataset we used in our paper is adopted from the famous [CLEVR](https://cs.stanford.edu/people/jcjohns/clevr/) and [ACRE](http://wellyzhang.github.io/project/acre.html#dataset) dataset.
-You can render the dataset with single object in one panel and without the blicket machine according to the [ACRE repo](https://github.com/WellyZhang/ACRE).
+You can render the dataset with single object in one panel and without the blicket machine according to the ACRE repo.
+You can also download this dataset from our google drive [here](https://drive.google.com/file/d/1eDHvCIkAAVkPHq9y1qCPEFXggGqq7C_C/view?usp=sharing).

 ## Training
 Using `classifier.py` to train the model: